BIOL3111MtA2024/worm_composting/Code/WormDataImport.md

 ```

 ![](Figs/colony_explore-1.png)<!-- -->
+Figure 4.
+Identification of colony types for vermicast liquid of experimental groups 1-4 from microscopy observations.
+The plot was created using R software.

 Treatment 5 was an outlier, as it had a fungus covering most of the colonies, making them inaccessible.
-A secondary fgures excluding it was created to better visualize the similarities and diffrences of bacterial colony biodivesrsity between treatments.
+A secondary figures excluding it was created to better visualize the similarities and differences of bacterial colony biodiversity between treatments.

-## biodivesity of the vermicast liquid output, removing the outlier
+## Biodivesity of the vermicast liquid output, removing the outlier

 ``` r
 PhysChemL |>